 There are three different tours and you do pay with money going towards the association.
 It just seems like such a great way to get a glimpse into history that you wouldn’t ordinarily see.

 The State Fair of Louisiana, Shreveport

-Who doesn’t love a state fair and this one really does deliver.
-The fair features performers, a circus, a rodeo, livestock a carnival, and much more.
+Who doesn’t love a state fair?
+This one really does deliver The fair features performers, a circus, a rodeo, livestock a carnival, and much more.

-This is all topped off with every type of food you can imagine and of coarse all the carnival rides you could wish for.
+This is all topped off with every type of food you can imagine and of course all the carnival rides you could wish for.

 Get Lost In A Corn Maze

 Embrace the Louisiana spirit by getting lost in a corn maze.
 There are a lot of corn mazes to choose from so just find one near to you.

 It’s a fun family-friendly activity that everyone can enjoy.
 And if you happen to be near one in the Halloween season then a nighttime ghostly trip might be just what you need to get the heart pumping.

 Go Pumpkin Picking

 Because let’s face it it wouldn’t be fall without pumpkin picking.
 So get into the fall spirit and head to a nearby pumpkin patch.